jaewan/tmp_disag/README.md

 ## Features
 Custom Device Extension with Unified Dispatch
 - Leverages PyTorch's dispatcher system to intercept operations at a high level (do not need to manually implement each tensor operation unlike pure custom device extension)
+- It uses fallback mechanism as primary scheme to capture all tensor operations to forward to remote GPU server
 - Provides proper memory management through the custom device type
 - Allows for a clean separation between PyTorch's API and your remote execution logic